Schedule 2026

 FREE but requires reservation

-Join us for a hike at the Chihuahuan Desert Research Institute, led by head gardener, Faith Hill.
-This is a fantastic opportunity to learn more about the bats and plants of the Chihuahuan Desert and to get to know one of our region’s best and most beautiful institutions, CDRI.
+Join us for a hike at the Chihuahuan Desert Research Institute.
+This is a fantastic opportunity to learn more about the plants of the Chihuahuan Desert and to get to know one of our region’s best and most beautiful institutions, CDRI.
 Register here.

 11:00 AM - 1:00 PM